 How to Write a Job Description?

-Before we talk about how to write a job description, let’s understand the different sections of a job description.
-A JD usually has a Job Title, Company Mission and Values, Key responsibilities, Qualification and Skills, and finally Company Benefits.
-Now take a deep dive to understand how to write each section better.
+Before we talk about how to write a job description, let’s understand the different sections of a job description(JD).
+A JD usually has the following components:

 Writing a Compelling Job Title

 The title hooks all readers, and it holds true for Job Titles, too.
 However, don’t get overly creative with the job title.
 Remember, the job title should be attractive, but at the same time, people should be able to find them while searching on the job portals.
 If you have a creative internal job title, add a suitable title along with it while posting it on job sites.
 This will make it relatable and easily findable, and it will retain the creativity, too.